patrickotoole/shared-components/metrics/lib/optimization/placement_opt/README.md

 # Placement Optimization

+The purpose of this project is provide an automated system of removing bad placements from campaigns.
+Bad placements are those that are either unprofitable or have click-fraud.

 This project has three main components:

 - `datasource.py`, which grabs and reshapes the relevant data from Appnexus reporting API